marcoverl/HPCPadovaUserGuide/docs/source/cluster.rst

 * **gpus**: the partition that encompasses compute nodes with GPUs.
 * **enipiml**: this partition is usable only by the users of the ENIPIML project.
 * **enipred**: this partition is usable only by the users of the ENIPRED project.
+* **qst**: this partition is usable only by the users of the "Quantum Matter and Information" group:

 ..
 NOTE ::